-The new PPF will "rationalize" references to "broad documents" (eg, river management plans) and also "specify the role" of neighbourhood centres.
-Other similarly vague references are made to changes to overlays such as Heritage and Development Overlays and to Particular Provisions such as Clause 52.06 (car parking).
+The SPPF will "rationalize" references to "broad documents" (eg, river management plans) and also "specify the role" of neighbourhood centres.
+Other vague changes will be made to overlays such as Heritage and Development Overlays or Particular Provisions such as Clause 52.06 (car parking).
 Heritage protection is only briefly and vaguely addressed in Plan Melbourne - eg, "improve heritage planning and assessment" and "investigate the potential of transferable development rights for significant heritage conservation and development projects" (Page 115).